WPI35.01Exemplary or Punitive Damages

 (No instruction is set forth.)

-When federal claims allowing for punitive damages are presented in Washington courts, practitioners and trial judges should consult the 9th Circuit's volume on pattern jury instructions.
+When federal claims allowing for punitive damages are presented in Washington courts, practitioners and trial judges should consult the Ninth Circuit's manual of model jury instructions.
 In Sintra, Inc., v.
-City of Seattle, 131 Wn.2d 640, 935 P.2d 555 (1997), the Supreme Court approved the punitive damages instructions given by the trial court on a claim under 42 U.S.C. § 1983.
+City of Seattle, 131 Wn.2d 640, 662, 935 P.2d 555 (1997), the Washington Supreme Court approved the punitive damages instructions given by the trial court on a claim under 42 U.S.C. § 1983.
 Those instructions informed the jury that punitive damages could be awarded only for conduct that was “malicious or taken in reckless disregard of plaintiffs' rights” and that “punitive damages, if any, should be in an amount sufficient to fulfill their purposes of punishing reprehensible conduct and deterring the defendants and others from similar conduct.”
 Sintra, Inc., v.
 City of Seattle, 131 Wn.2d at 662.